 Everyone needs to play or own a Les Paul at some point in their life.
 It’s basically a rite of passage in the guitar world!
 Thankfully, you don't need to splash out on a Gibson Custom Shop to get the 'Les Paul' experience.

-The Epiphone Les Paul SL comes from the Epiphone factory, owned by Gibson.
+The Epiphone Les Paul Standard comes from the Epiphone factory, owned by Gibson.
 This guarantees a certain level of performance and reliability.
-The Les Paul SL is the most budget-friendly LP they offer, which features the classic Les Paul single-cutaway body and a sturdy bolt-on neck.
+The Epiphone Les Paul Standard is one of the most budget-friendly LPs they offer, which features the classic Les Paul single-cutaway body and a sturdy bolt-on neck.

 Available in more finishes here.